 Before the data integration centres can be established, and IT solutions developed, a number of critical questions have to be addressed.
 Against this background, BMBF initially funded a nine-month conceptual phase.
 The most attractive concepts were chosen in July 2017 for implementation in the subsequent four-year development and networking phase.

-The solutions that prove successful in the developing and networking phase can then be applied on a broader scale, and at other locations, during the consolidation and extension phase.
+The solutions that proved successful in the developing and networking phase can then be applied on a broader scale, and at other locations, during the consolidation and extension phase.
 There will also be additional funding modules at the same time as this phase.
 The national steering committee will provide guidance throughout.

 Conceptual phase (2016-2017)

 A total of seven consortia were funded during the nine-month conceptual phase.
 Each comprises multiple university hospitals, plus various partners from higher education and research institutions, non-university hospitals, and healthcare organisations.

 The consortia created solutions for shared data use and exchange, worked on concrete applications for data exchange (use cases), and developed plans for data integration centres, to be implemented during the subsequent phase.

 All groups are actively involved in cross-consortia collaboration and coordination via the national steering committee, and in various working groups.

 In the four-year development and networking phase, the chosen consortia received funding to implement their solutions.